olegviro/VersoTeX/README.md

 In the setup provided here, we assume using content delivery networks.
 In this version, displaying html files compiled by VersoTeX requires a web access.
 Besides, the following files are required:
-- *vo.js*, a collection of javascript marcos;
+- *vt.js*, a collection of javascript marcos;
-- *vo.css*, a Cascading Style Sheets for displaying html files produced by VersoTex;
+- *vt.css*, a Cascading Style Sheets for displaying html files produced by VersoTex;
 -  a directory *icons* with a few icons.